 NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.

-NO' Fail TE: Willful or knowing misrepresentations on this form may be subject to extend of permission to sponsor future trips.
-Ture to comply with the Committee's Travel Regulations may also lead to the denial of permission to sponsor future trips.
-1. 2.
-Sponsor who will be paying for the trip: International Conservation Caucus Foundation, ICCF I represent that the trip will not be financed, in whole or in part, by a registered federal lobbyist or foreign agent.
-Signify that the statement is true by checking box.
-3. Check only one.
-I represent that: a.
-The primary trip sponsor has not accepted from any other source, funds intended directly or indirectly to finance any aspect of the trip: OR b.
-The trip is arranged without regard to congressional participation and the primary trip sponsor has accepted funds only from entities that will receive a tangible benefit in exchange for those funds: OR c.
-The primary trip sponsor has accepted funds from other source(s) intended directly or indirectly to finance all or part of this trip and has enclosed disclosure forms from each of those entities.
-If "c" is checked, list the names of the additional sponsors: 4.
+Failure to comply with the Committee's Travel Regulations may also lead to the denial of permission to sponsor future trips.

+- 1. Sponsor who will be paying for the trip: - 2. $\Box$ I represent that the trip will not be financed, in whole or in part, by a registered federal lobbyist or foreign agent.
+Signify that the statement is true by checking box. - 3.
+Check only one.
+I represent that: - a.
+The primary trip sponsor has not accepted from any other source, funds intended directly or indirectly to finance any aspect of the trip: OR - b.
+The trip is arranged without regard to congressional participation and the primary trip sponsor has accepted funds only from entities that will receive a tangible benefit in exchange for those funds: OR - c. □ The primary trip sponsor has accepted funds from other source(s) intended directly or indirectly to finance all or part of this trip and has enclosed disclosure forms from each of those entities.
+If "c" is checked, list the names of the additional sponsors: - 4.
 Provide names and titles of ALL House Members and employees you are inviting.
-For each House invitee, provide an explanation of why the individual was invited (include additional pages if necessary): 5.
-6. April 18th, 2022 Date of return: April 25th, 2022 7. a.
-City of departure: Washington, DC Dulles (IAD) and Carried Surveys and Conservancy b.
-Destination(s): Nairobi, Kenya; Mara Encounter Camp, Mara Conservancy C. City of return: Washington, DC Dulles (IAD) 8 Check only one.
-I represent that: a.
-The sponsor of the trip is an institution of higher education within the meaning of section 101 of the Higher Education Act of 1965: OR b.
-The sponsor of the trip does not retain or employ a registered federal lobbyist or foreign agent: OR c.
+For each House invitee, provide an explanation of why the individual was invited (include additional pages if necessary): - 5.
+Yes D No D Is travel being offered to an accompanying family member of the House invitee(s)? - 6.
+Date of departure: \\\\\ Date of return: \\\\\ - 7. a.
+City of departure: \\\\\ - b.
+Destination(s): - c.
+City of return: - 8.
+Check only one.
+I represent that: - a.
+The sponsor of the trip is an institution of higher education within the meaning of section 101 of the Higher Education Act of 1965: OR - b.
+The sponsor of the trip does not retain or employ a registered federal lobbyist or foreign agent: OR - c.
 The sponsor employs or retains a registered federal lobbyist or foreign agent, but the trip is for attendance at a one-day event and lobbyist / foreign agent involvement in planning, organizing, requesting, or arranging the trip was de minimis under the Committee's travel regulations.

-9 Check only one of the following: a.
-I checked 8(a) or (b) above; OR b.
-I checked 8(c) above but am not offering any lodging; OR c.
-I checked 8(c) above and am offering lodging and meals for one night; OR d.
+9. Check only one of the following:

+- a. $\Box$ I checked 8(a) or (b) above; OR - b.
+I checked 8(c) above but am not offering any lodging; OR - c.
+I checked 8(c) above and am offering lodging and meals for one night; OR - d.
 I checked 8(c) above and am offering lodging and meals for two nights.
 If you checked this box, explain why the second night of lodging is warranted: